cometaj2/hcli_core/README.rst

     - nw    - a flexible IP Address Management (IPAM) service.

 - Support for use of any 3rd party HCLI code that meets CLI interface requirements and HCLI template requirements (i.e. see sample HCLIs).

-- Support large input and output streams as application/octet-stream
+- Support large input and output streams as application/octet-stream.

 To Do
 -----

-- Automated tests for all bundled HCLI sample CLIs
+- Automated tests for all bundled HCLI samples.

-- A memory layer for the GPT-3.5-Turbo HCLI sample CLI
+- A memory layer for the GPT-3.5-Turbo HCLI (hg).

     - Automatic context switching per NLP on received input stream.
     - Context blending to mary different contexts.
     - Automatic context compression to yield a more substantial memory footprint per context window.

+- A shell mode for the GPT-3.5-Turbo HCLI (hg) to enable shell CLI execution per sought goal.

 - Separate out HCLI applications from HCLI Core to help avoid application dependencies bleeding onto HCLI Core (e.g. OpenAI).